 As many of our readers have pointed out, this isn’t new news.
 The joint meeting of the FDA Advisory Committee for Nonprescription Drugs and the FDA Pediatric Advisory Committee took place on May 17th and 18th 2011.
 I wrote this article on May 18th.
 In March of 2015, someone on Facebook found this post and began to share it, even though the post had not been updated for four years.
 This took us by surprise, but pointed out the Tylenol for babies and toddlers is still an important topic to parents of young children.

 The dozen or so manufacturers of acetaminophen were unable to point to evidence that convinced the doctors, nurses, pharmacists, and patient advocates present at the joint FDA Advisory Committee and Pediatric Advisory Committee meeting that oral, OTC-strength acetaminophen relieves pain in children 6 months to 2 years old.
 The experts reviewed all 10 studies that addressed this question and concluded there was no compelling evidence for pain relief (unlike fever reduction, which is clear cut).
-You can read the entire FDA panel transcript here on the FDA web site.
+You can read the entire FDA panel transcript here [as of June 15, 2018, the transcript is no longer on the FDA web site, but the archive copy is available].
 They often used the word analgesia, which is a medical word for pain relief.